|Northeast Ohio Clubs|

 There are 8 "may issue" States that require police or sheriff’s approval.
 Of these there are 6 States that require abnormal risk or need to issue a concealed carry license, unless you happen to be rich and famous or politically connected.
 "May issue" States issue far fewer licenses than "shall issue" States.

-Illinois is the only remaining State that prohibits all of its citizens from carrying concealed handguns and defending themselves against violent perpetrators.
-The inbred single party patronage of Cook County pretty much controls Illinois politics.
+Illinois was the last State to enact a "shall issue" concealed carry law because of the inbred single party patronage of Cook County that pretty much controls Illinois politics.
 Click here for the website with information on individual State laws.

 The United States has a population of about 310,000,000 but only has about 680,000 non-federal peace officers.
 (For some reason, the FBI web page containing this information is no longer available.)
-With these officers on four crews covering three shifts, along with time off and vacations, at any given time there is only about one officer on duty for every 2,000 citizens.
+This number of non-federal peace officers represent only about 0.2% of the population.
+But this gets worse.
+With these officers on four crews covering three shifts, along with time off and vacations, at any given time there is only about one on-duty officer for every 2,000 citizens.
 We have a very thin line of security that cannot be in all places and cannot protect everyone.
 Also, the Supreme Court has ruled that police are under no legal obligation to protect individual citizens.
 Their job is to enforce laws and maintain order.
 Consequently the individual has been put in the position of having to assume responsibility for his or her own security.

 Many crime victims are victims to our society's undying trust that if we are law abiding then others around us will also be.
 And those who are not law abiding will be dealt with swiftly by law enforcement.
 Such is the great naive American myth that pretends that predatory thugs do not exist and that we do not face increasing danger from drug cartels and religious extremists.

-As of 2012, more than 8,500,000 or our fellow citizens in this country (about 3.0% of the U.S. adult population or about 1 in 27 adults shown by State below) carried licensed concealed handguns out of a sense of duty to deter violent crime.
+As of 2016, more than 18,000,000 or our fellow citizens in this country (about 5.0% of the U.S. population or about 1 in 13 adults shown by State below) carried licensed concealed handguns out of a sense of duty to deter violent crime.
 As a consequence of the increasing dependence upon concealed carry for instant crime deterrence, all "gun free zones" that have no deterrence are becoming more asymmetrically dangerous.
 There is an infinite difference in deterrence between instant responders and first responders.
 Concealed carry provides an instant deterrence to many potentially violent incidents and is helping to reduce the violent crime rate.
 The writer does not need statistics to prove this fact because he has personal experience.
 As in my case, the majority of occurrences of instant deterrence are not reported.

 Concealed carry provides a deterrence to violent people preying on peaceful people.
 It is not intended to stop violent people from preying on other violent people as in the "business killings" associated with drug trafficking.